 Conclusion

-Being ranked but not cited means being invisible to the buyers who act on AI recommendations.
+Being ranked but not cited makes you invisible to buyers who act on AI recommendations.
 The citation stack, memory, retrieval, and citation quality explain the gap between brands that appear in AI responses and brands that don’t.
 The gap is engineerable, measurable, and closable.

 - Organization schema with sameAs links to Wikipedia, Crunchbase, LinkedIn, and G2